iclighthouse/Cycles.Finance/README.md

 The idempotency prevents repeated executions when an external canister is submitted repeatedly in the event of an error in the call to CyclesFinance.
 - The transaction txid is computable and globally unique.
-- The nonce mechanism for accounts is supported (to be supported soon).
+- The nonce mechanism for accounts is supported.

 #### Oracle quotes support